 - Poles also have carp, after barszcz soup, with uszka dumplings and krokiety.
 And salatka jarzynowa is a very popular Polish dish that is enjoyed not only for Christmas but also on birthdays and other special occasions.

 - Serbians eat carp, as well, right after kapustnica sauerkraut soup

 - Portuguese eat codfish with boiled potatoes and vegetables

 - Swedes enjoy a buffet with cold fish, including herring, gravlax salmon, and smoked salmon.

 The widely-spread sarma

-A very popular traditional dish for many countries is the sarma, made out of minced meat placed in a cabbage leaf or grapevine leaves.
-It is eaten on Christmas Day in Romania, Hungary, Bulgaria, Bosnia and Herzegovina, Croatia, Macedonia, and Serbia.
-Eating sarma is one of Sweden’s Christmas customs and traditions, too, but they call it kåldolmar.
+A very popular traditional dish in many countries is the sarma, made out of minced meat placed in a cabbage leaf or grapevine leaves.
+It is a traditional Christmas dish in Romania, Hungary, Bulgaria, Bosnia and Herzegovina, Croatia, Macedonia, and Serbia.
+Eating sarma is also a Swedish Christmas custom and tradition but they call it kåldolmar.

 Is there anything odd about the Christmas feast?

 Unless you’re referring to odd numbers, I would say no. In Bulgaria, the host prepares an odd number of dishes (usually 7, 9, or 11) and invites an odd number of guests around the dinner table.